mohe2015/schule/CONTRIBUTING.md

-Typography corrections, issues and pull requests are appreciated.
+Typographical corrections, issues and pull requests are appreciated.